Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image courtesy: @ppg_dnc

-While not for everyone, the oversized, over-the-top trench coat look is super cool in Japan right now.
+While not for everyone, the oversized designer trench coat look is super cool in Japan right now.

 Created for military purposes back in 1912, the appeal of trench coat has lasted through decades of dressing codes.

-Thrown over everything, from trendy jeans to athleisure and slinky evening dresses, over-the-top trench coats have a unique level of functionality that translates to effortlessness.
+Thrown over everything, from trendy jeans to athleisure and slinky evening dresses, over-the-top trench coats have a unique and undeniably cool look.

 Ganni oversized belted trench coat